MUSTAFA2500/Ai-data-annotation-portfolio/README.md

 Hallucinations, bias, factual errors, and opacity are real problems.
 For that reason, I believe that **high-quality data, careful annotation, rigorous quality assurance, factual verification, and human evaluation** are essential foundations for building more reliable AI systems.

-This portfolio is my practical exploration of that foundation.
+This portfolio is my practical exploration of that foundation — and my preparation for entering the field.
+I'm building it through self-directed, hands-on work rather than documenting prior paid projects, so every tool, format, and workflow here is something I actually did, not something I'm claiming from past employment.

 ---